 Available through PfC Affliates

 New England Farm Workers' Council (NEFWC) also offers the WIA Youth program that helps young people in Massachusetts with education and job training.
-The program provides access to GED preparation materials like the Anywhere Learning System (ALS), as well as tutoring in areas like writing and math.
+The program provides access to HiSET preparation materials like the Anywhere Learning System (ALS), as well as tutoring in areas like writing and math.
 If you are a young person looking to change your life, the WIA Youth program can give you the tools and support you need to train for a career, get a college degree and become a community leader.

 If you are interested in the WIA Youth program, call the NEFWC office nearest you.